francescor/speech-to-chatgpt-to-speech/README.md

 # Speech-to-ChatGpt-to-Speech

-Would you like to use ChatGPT simply by speaking and listening? this simlple bash script will let you play a bit :)
+Would you like to use ChatGPT simply by speaking and listening? this simple bash script will let you play a bit :)

 Demo video